filip-porebski/Window-Manager-App/README.md

 -   **Resize windows**: Quickly resize the active window to predefined percentages (e.g., 80%, 60%) or custom sizes.
 -   **Center windows**: Center the active window on the screen without changing its size.
 -   **Fullscreen**: Maximize the active window to fill the entire screen.
+-   **Incremental resize**: Use shortcuts to make the active window 15px bigger or smaller.
 -   **Custom hotkeys**: Assign your preferred keyboard shortcuts to different actions.
 -   **Custom resize actions**: Add custom resize percentages with associated hotkeys.
 -   **Minimize all windows**: Minimize all windows on the current desktop with a specific hotkey sequence.